 - Prohibiting the abuser from possessing firearms

-How an Indianapolis Family Law Attorney Can Help
+How an Indianapolis Domestic Violence Attorney Can Help

-An attorney from Bowen & Associates, LLC can assist you with going to court to
+family law attorney from Bowen & Associates, LLC can assist you with going to

-obtain a restraining order, making it possible for you to enjoy the peace
+court to obtain a restraining order, making it possible for you to enjoy

-and security that you deserve.
-Alternatively, if you have been served
+the peace and security that you deserve.
+Alternatively, if you have been

-with an order for protection, we can represent you in court and seek to
+served with an order for protection, we can represent you in court and

-have it dropped so that you can get your life back as close to normal
+seek to have it dropped so that you can get your life back as close to

 We also can advocate tirelessly on your behalf throughout the